 Obtain a High GMAT Score with the Following Guide

 No one attempts the GMAT to score a 450.
 And that’s a plain fact.
 Every aspirant desires to score an 80 percentile and above, more so, because the cut-offs for most B-schools begin with an 80 percentile.
 At times, top rated B-schools consider only 90 percentiles and above for their graduate business programs.
-Although it is true that ultimately what a GMAT high score actually means really depends on the institute you plan to apply for.
+Although it is true that ultimately what a good score actually means really depends on the institute you plan to apply for.
 But yes, usually a 650+ score is what is expected by almost all B-schools.
-Agreed, that it is the entire package of the GMAT high score, your GPA, GMAT AWA score and your application essays that the admission committees look at, but a lot of weightage is given to the GMAT score, therefore it is best that the aspirant aims at obtaining a high GMAT score.
+Agreed, that it is the entire package of the score, your GPA, GMAT AWA score and your application essays that the admission committees look at, but a lot of weightage is given to the overall score, therefore it is best that the aspirant aims at obtaining a high score.

-What is a GMAT high score?
+What is a high score?

-Why do you need a GMAT high score?
+Why do you need a high score?

-How to obtain a GMAT high score?
+How to obtain a high score?

 Considering that you are going to be working against the clock when you attempt the test, it would be wise to always practice under the same conditions.
 Many aspirants fall prey to excellent preparation on the sections but zero prep on time management.
 So, avoid taking the time constraint lightly.
 After all, your points are solely going to be dependent on the fact that you attempted all the sections within the given time-frame.
 Next, is your preparation for the exam.
 Give yourself adequate time, say about 3-4 months of preparation should work wonders for your score.
 During this time, take ample advantage of attempting simulated exams, talking to people who have already appeared for the exam and remember to stay focused and relaxed.
 Haste and worry never helps.